hermanjohn2/README-Generator/README.md

 ## Installation

-1. Move to the directory that contains the application
+1. Move to the directory that contains this application
-2. Enter the following command into your CLI:
+2. Enter the following command into your terminal:

 ```
 npm install